Thinking Beyond Borders

 Oman currently has 35 effective double taxation treaties (comprehensive and limited) with other countries/territories to prevent double taxation and allow cooperation between Oman and overseas tax authorities in enforcing their respective tax laws.

-Oman’s network of effective double tax treaties currently includes tax treaties with Algeria, Belarus, Brunei, Canada, China (People's Rep.), Croatia, Egypt, France, Hungary, India, Iran, Italy, Japan, Korea (Rep.), Lebanon, Mauritius, Moldova, Morocco, Netherlands, Pakistan, Russia, Seychelles, Singapore, Slovak Republic, South Africa, Sri Lanka, Sudan, Switzerland, Syria, Thailand, Tunisia, Turkey, United Kingdom, Uzbekistan, Vietnam and Yemen.
+Oman’s network of effective double tax treaties currently includes tax treaties with Algeria, Belarus, Brunei, Canada, China (People's Rep.), Croatia, France, Hungary, India, Iran, Italy, Japan, Korea (Rep.), Lebanon, Mauritius, Moldova, Morocco, Netherlands, Pakistan, Portugal, Seychelles, Singapore, South Africa, Sri Lanka, Sudan, Switzerland, Syria, Spain, Thailand, Tunisia, Turkey, United Kingdom, Uzbekistan, Vietnam and Yemen.

 There is a likelihood that there could be permanent establishment’ (PE) exposure for the overseas company in Oman (due to the presence of secondees in Oman) and this may need a separate examination from a corporate tax perspective.